Pascati/EldoriaNotes/content/Sessions/Session 6.md

 - [[Foo]] asks Cal what he’s doing down here, and he says he was looking for the mayonnaise 💀
 	- Deception: 11
 	- [[Foo]] sees through his lie, and asks what he’s really doing down here
 	- [[Foo]] says he doesn’t really have anything to hide -- this is just his basement.
-He’s working on a request from [[the Keeper]], although now’s not the right time to talk about it
+He’s working on a request from [[The Keeper]], although now’s not the right time to talk about it
 	- [[The Keeper]] says it was time for us to travel, so [[Foo]]’s working on a way for us to travel!**
 - Cal signals for Cordelia to make a sound, and she throws a rock into the room
 	- As [[Foo]] looks towards the sound, Cal tries to put some of the diagrams into his ring
 	- [[Foo]] grabs his hand with LIGHTNING quick speed
-- [[Foo]] says that he can’t tell us specifically what he’s working on, since [[the Keeper]] wanted it to be a surprise/secret -- BUT he’ll give us some information in exchange for us leaving
+- [[Foo]] says that he can’t tell us specifically what he’s working on, since [[The Keeper]] wanted it to be a surprise/secret -- BUT he’ll give us some information in exchange for us leaving
 	- As he said earlier, he’s working on a method for us to travel
-	- He’s also looking into the [[Orb]] at [[the Keeper]]’s request
+	- He’s also looking into the [[Orb]] at [[The Keeper]]’s request
 - [[Foo]] allows us to look around!!
 	- Only Cordelia can understand that the diagrams are of arcane technology
 - Camille gives [[Foo]] their sandwich!!
 He forgot to get dinner